Institute for the Study of Global Antisemitism and Policy: Activities

 ISGAP's flagship program is a two-week conference of more than 80 scholars of antisemitism, approximately 80% of whom are not Jewish.
 In 2019, the conference was held at Oxford University.

-In November 2023, ISGAP and the Network Contagion Research Institute published a study entitled "The Corruption of the American Mind".
-The study alleged $13 billion in undisclosed foreign funding from Qatar and other countries to over 100 American universities to a 300% increase in antisemitism on campuses.

-In 2024, ISGAP met regularly with leaders of the Democratic and Republican parties to urge investigations of pro-Palestinian demonstrations in American universities.
-In May 2024, ISGAP produced a report about Students for Justice in Palestine, alleging that SJP was directly connected to the ideology of terrorist groups and the Muslim Brotherhood.
+In 2024, ISGAP met regularly with leaders of the Democratic and Republican parties to urge investigations of Gaza war protests at universities.
+In May 2024, an ISGAP report about Students for Justice in Palestine, alleged that Students for Justice in Palestine was directly connected to the ideology of terrorist groups and the Muslim Brotherhood.

+Qatari funding of US higher education

+In November 2023, ISGAP and the Network Contagion Research Institute published a study entitled "'The Corruption of the American Mind" that linked $13 billion in undisclosed foreign funding from Qatar and other countries to over 100 American universities to a 300% increase in antisemitism on campuses.
+The United States House Committee on Education and Workforce advanced legislation to lower the reporting thresholds for foreign donations to universities.

 In June 2024, ISGAP produced reports about funding of campus activities at Columbia and Yale universities, alleging that anti-Zionist faculty had promulgated antisemitic rhetoric and activities on campus.
 The first report noted that over 100 Columbia faculty members endorsed Students for Justice in Palestine.
 The report quoted one Columbia professor who described the October 7 attacks as "awesome" and "astounding".
 The second report alleged that Yale received $15 million from Qatar between 2012 and 2023 while reporting only $284,668.
-According to ISGAP chair Natan Sharansky, its reports were instrumental in the December 2023 congressional hearings that led Harvard president Claudine Gay to resign.
+According to ISGAP chair Natan Sharansky, the organization's reports were instrumental in the December 2023 congressional hearings that led Harvard president Claudine Gay to resign.

+In 2023, ISGAP published a report alleging Qatari involvement in nuclear research at Texas A&M University’s Qatar campus.
+A&M President Mark Welsh labeled the claim as “false and irresponsible”.
+In February 2024, Texas A&M System Board of Regents voted to authorize Welsh to end the contract between A&M and the Qatar Foundation, and to announce the closure of the university’s Qatar campus by 2028.
+The Qatar faculty member Al-Hishimi called ISGAP’s report baseless and misleading.
+Small and his firm also demanded an investigation and transparency from the A&M authorities.

+South Africa

-In November 2024, ISGAP published a report alleging that the ANC was approximately $30 million in debt before bringing its case against Israel; the ANC subsequently received a sudden influx of unidentified cash after a series of meetings with Hamas, Iranian, and Qatari leaders; and ANC leaders refused to disclose the source of the funds, which provided approximately $30 million.
+In November 2024, ISGAP published a report alleging that the African National Congress was approximately $30 million in debt before bringing its case against Israel; the ANC subsequently received a sudden influx of unidentified cash after a series of meetings with Hamas, Iranian, and Qatari leaders; and ANC leaders refused to disclose the source of the funds, which provided approximately $30 million.

+Muslim Brotherhood

-In November 2025 ISGAP presented in Washington, D.C. to members of Congress, senior diplomats, policy experts and leading scholars.
-According to ISGAP, the Muslim Brotherhood is operating by a long, 100-year plan intended to spread its influence inside Western governments, schools, and other institutions, while holding beliefs that go against democratic values.
-The reports that is based on internal documents and network studies, shows clear connections, ideas, organization, and money transfers between the Brotherhood, Hamas, and other groups.
-The report also shows that Qatar is one of the organization's main supporters.
+In November 2025 ISGAP claimed that the Muslim Brotherhood is operating by a 100-year plan intended to spread its influence inside Western governments and institutions and that it is connected to Hamas and Qatar.